-Normally, students communicate with each other and their teachers primarily by e-mail or message board where the teacher assigns topics, checks research and grades written versions of speeches.
+Normally, students communicate with each other and their teachers primarily by e-mail or message board through which the teacher assigns topics, checks research, and grades written versions of speeches.
 Improvement from one live session to the next is often part of the requirement for passing the class.

 Find schools that offer these popular programs